Trepan-Debuggers/kshdb/docs/commands/data/examine.rst

 their value is to be substituted.
 However if neither these, variables need ``$`` to have their value substituted.

-In contrast to normal zsh expressions, expressions should not have blanks which would cause zsh to see them as different tokens.
+In contrast to normal ksh expressions, expressions should not have blanks which would cause ksh to see them as different tokens.

 Examples:
 +++++++++